How to fill in SB Hub templates

 This is the second half of the template and deals with your selling, admin and finance expenses.
 You need to make sure you include any interest and hire purchase expenses, as well as what you estimate your tax will be for the month.
 Repeat this for each month.

 Calculate your set-up costs template

 Start-up costs are almost always more than you think they’ll be, but you can calculate them as accurately as possible with this template.

-- Revenue calculator – this is how much you think you can make.
+This is how much you think you can make.
 And it’s where the profit and loss, and cash flow templates can help.

-- Monthly costs – these are expenses that you’ll need to meet monthly, such as staff wages and overheads like electricity, rent and rates.
+These are expenses that you’ll need to meet monthly, such as staff wages and overheads like electricity, rent and rates.

-- Summary – once you’ve completed each step, you can view the summary of your set-up costs.
+Once you’ve completed each step, you can view the summary of your set-up costs.